omarfaruqe/CSE3111/New Design.md

 # Conclusion:

-The Double-Checked Locking Pattern is not thread safe in combination with the Singleton pattern.
+Though The Double-Checked Locking Pattern is heplfull but is not thread safe in combination with the Singleton pattern.
 In The implementation of the DCLP should be analyzed very carefully.
 It is better to avoid it than playing the hero.
 In the case of the Singleton pattern, we have to make sure the Singleton object is created before it can be accessed by multiple threads.